barbarer/py4e-int/_sources/files/mixedupCode.rst

         # if found state
         if cityState[1].find(state) >= 0:
     =====
-            # convert to float and add the current to the sum
+            # convert to float, add current to sum
             new25 = float(values[2])
             total25 = total25 + new25

-            # increment the count
             count = count + 1
     =====
     # print the average